IbrahimFangary/GWAS_MR_poject/README.md

 # GWAS_Training
-this is the basics training in GWAS using kaggle environment
+This is the basic training in GWAS using the kaggle environment following the tutorial in https://github.com/Cloufield/GWASTutorial